 Expert Tips

-- If you can't find crema and feel that sour cream is too tangy, try thinning sour cream with a bit of cream.
-Alternately, just add a bit more mayo.
+- If you can't find crema and feel that sour cream is too tangy, try thinning the sour cream with a bit of heavy cream.
+Alternatively, you can just add a bit more mayo and another tablespoon or so of lime juice.
 I've made it this way on vacations and everyone has loved it.

 It is definitely my preference to eat this Mexican-style street corn right after it has been prepared.